aave-dao/adi-deploy/DEPLOYMENT.md

 ### Makefile

-Remember to specify the networks needed on the Makefile.
+Specify the required networks in the Makefile:

-- `make deploy-emergency-registry PROD=true LEDGER=true`: Deploys emergency registry.
+- `make deploy-emergency-registry PROD=true LEDGER=true`: Deploys Emergency Registry.

 ## CCC

-The CrossChainController is the central part of aDI.
-It is where all the adapters and configurations will be set, and where all communications are managed.
+The CrossChainController serves as the central component of aDI, setting adapters and configurations and managing communications.
 Depending on the network you will need to pass the EmergencyOracle deployed by Chainlink.

-To be able to send a message to a destination network, the address initiating the process needs to be approved beforehand.
+- Approve the address that can initiate message sending to a destination network
-To enable communication between two networks, adapters need to be set in origin and destination CCCs.
+- Set adapters in both origin and destination CCCs to enable communication between networks
-To enable passing a message received to the specified destination contract, a number of confirmations needs to be set (which effectively sets the minimum number of adapters needed to receive / validate a message).
+- Set the number of confirmations to forward received message to a destination contract (this sets the minimum number of adapters needed to receive and validate messages)

 ### Scripts

 To deploy and set the configurations, the following scripts are needed:

 - [DeployCCC.s.sol](./scripts/ccc/DeployCCC.s.sol): Deploys CCC.
-Depending on if you pass an EmergencyOracle or not it will deploy different implementation contract.
-Sets executor lvl 1 as the owner of the proxy admin.
-Ownership should be moved to executor once all configurations are done (as by default it sets it to msg.sender).
-Guardian should be moved to GranularGuardian once all the configurations are done (as by default it sets it to msg.sender).
+Deploys different implementation contracts depending on whether an EmergencyOracle is passed.
+Sets executor level 1 as the proxy admin owner.
+Move ownership to executor after completing all configurations (defaults to msg.sender).
+Move Guardian to GranularGuardian after completing all configurations (defaults to msg.sender).
-- [Set_CCF_Approved_Senders.s.sol](./scripts/ccc/Set_CCF_Approved_Senders.s.sol): Sets a list of addresses as allowed senders (meaning that those addresses will be able to initiate cross-chain messaging)
+- [Set_CCF_Approved_Senders.s.sol](./scripts/ccc/Set_CCF_Approved_Senders.s.sol): Sets a list of addresses as allowed senders to let them initiate cross-chain messaging.
-- [Remove_CCF_Sender_Adapters.s.sol](./scripts/ccc/Remove_CCF_Sender_Adapters.s.sol): Sets a list of pairs origin / destination adapters for specified networks, allowing cross-chain sending of messages.
+- [Remove_CCF_Sender_Adapters.s.sol](./scripts/ccc/Remove_CCF_Sender_Adapters.s.sol): Sets a list of origin/destination adapter pairs for specified networks to allow cross-chain message sending.
-- [Set_CCR_Receivers_Adapters.s.sol](./scripts/ccc/Set_CCR_Receivers_Adapters.s.sol): Sets a list of receiver adapters, allowing the cross-chain messaging from origin network.
+- [Set_CCR_Receivers_Adapters.s.sol](./scripts/ccc/Set_CCR_Receivers_Adapters.s.sol): Sets a list of receiver adapters to allow cross-chain messaging from origin network.
 - [Set_CCR_Confirmations.s.sol](./scripts/ccc/Set_CCR_Confirmations.s.sol): Sets a minimum number of confirmations to mark a message as valid and forward it to the specified address.

 ### Makefile

-Remember to specify the networks needed on the Makefile.
+Remember to specify the networks needed in the Makefile.

 - `make deploy-cross-chain-infra PROD=true LEDGER=true`: deploys CCC
 - `make set-approved-ccf-senders PROD=true LEDGER=true`: sets approved senders to CCC